turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

  Previously, HTTPS was often only used on e-commerce sites for their order forms.

- SSL Certificates typically cost about $100 per year.
+ SSL Certificates are issued by trusted, commercial Certificate Authorities (CAs)